yunkichristian/work/Assignment 1.md

 # Assignment 1
 ## Problem Statement

+Poverty is a dilemma faced across the globe by the civilization of man.
+Poverty can be described as living conditions that are detrimental to health, economic development, and comfort.
+There are different forms of poverty and different levels of poverty.
+Poverty is extremely dangerous because it can lead to higher infant mortality, shorter life spans, lower literacy, environmental degradation, and loss of biodiversity.
+In order for greater human development and overall global well-being, poverty must be eradicated.
+There are already efforts currently targeting poverty, including anti poverty agencies.
+So, how can the Big Data be used to eradicate poverty?

 ### Source 1: Blumenstock, J. E. (2016, August 19). doi: [https://doi.org/10.1126/science.aah5217](https://doi.org/10.1126/science.aah5217)

 Amartya Sen’s definition of human development is that human development is the expansion of citizens capabilities.
 Sen states that freedom means increasing citizens access and opportunities to the things they have reason to value.
 This article relates to Amartya Sen’s definition of human development because it talks about the wealth and poverty which are usually measurements of household income and consumption.
 Household income and consumption are factors in the expansion of citizen capabilities.
 Many households around the world do not have a large enough income to meet their own needs.
 Due to this, measurements of poverty around the world are recorded, in order to provide data for anti poverty programs.